meom-group/CDFTOOLS/README.md

   CDFTOOLS is an open source package and contributions from other group are welcomed.
 The Git workflow policy is still to be defined.

+  Actual version of CDFTOOLS is known as version 4.
+(See changes in paragraph *New features in version 4*, below).

 ## Using CDFTOOLS

 #### Cloning the git repository